 The number of possible completions that determines when the user is asked whether the list of possibilities should be displayed.
 If the number of possible completions is greater than or equal to this value, Readline will ask whether or not the user wishes to view them; otherwise, they are simply listed.
-This variable must be set to an integer value greater than or equal to 0.
-A negative value means Readline should never ask.
+This variable must be set to an integer value greater than or equal to zero.
+A zero value means Readline should never ask; negative values are treated as zero.
 The default limit is 100.